crate/croud/docs/commands/subscriptions.rst

 ``subscriptions delete``
 ========================

-Cancel a Stripe or contract subscription in a user's organisation.

 .. warning::

    Please note that this will delete any clusters running in this subscription, so use carefully.

+Cancel a Stripe or contract subscription in an organisation.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: subscriptions delete
+   :nodescription:

 Example
 -------